 Vendor Groups in Rules

-Rules can also be configured by vendor groups (you can configure unlimited groups and organize vendors using them).
-For example this allows you to charge a 10% commission from vendors in the "Regular" group, 5% from "Top Vendors", and 3% from "VIP".
+Rules can also be configured by vendor groups (you can create unlimited groups and organize vendors using them).
+For example, this allows you to charge a 10% commission from vendors in the "Regular" group, 5% from "Top Vendors," and 3% from "VIP."

 Categories and Products Selection